nyantec/sensorlog/README.md

         --quota_default infinite

-Note that the specified quota is applied to the total used storage space including metadata and other overheads; i.e. the amount of storable payload measurement data is smaller than the configured quota.
+Note that the specified quota is applied to the total used storage space including metadata (but excluding filesystem overheads).
+In other words, the amount of storage actually available for measurement payload data is bit less than the configured quota.

 HTTP API